alfielh11/yield-curve-lab/README.md

 # Yield Curve Lab

-A free, beginner-friendly macro/rates quant project that builds a small rates engine from public US Treasury data.
+macro/rates quant project that builds a small rates engine from public US Treasury data.

 This repo shows how to:
 - download and clean daily US Treasury yield curve data,